2006 Hajj stampede: 'Illegal' pilgrims

 There have been repeated calls to restrict the numbers allowed to attend the Hajj and, in particular, 'illegal' pilgrims.
 'Illegal' pilgrims are those who do not hold a Hajj permit, Mecca residence permit or a Hajj work permit.
 There were reports of up to one million illegal pilgrims in 2006.

 Crackdowns on such pilgrims have become an increasing feature of security arrangements.

 Pilgrims' education

 Calls continued to be made for better disaster planning long after the 2006 crush, with suggestions to make pilgrims aware of that the stoning ritual can take place at various times as well as training on basic preventive measures for infectious diseases and outbreaks and how to stay safe in large crowds.

 By 2009, large bags had been banned during the stoning rituals.

 Health risks

 The annual Islamic pilgrimage to Mecca has always been challenging.
 The 2006 Hajj was no different though no reports indicated any specific incidents arising.

 Infectious diseases

 Because of heavy congestion, shared accommodation, air pollution, compromised hygiene and heat, the transmission of infectious diseases is high.

+Due to climate change, the Middle East has had a rising surface temperature since the 1970s.
+Pilgrims are expected to spend between 20–30 hours outside during the 5-6-day rituals in an average heat of 43 °C (highest 50 °C).
+The expected extreme heat and humidity is going to exceed the danger threshold by 20% between the years 2045 and 2053 creating an even more challenging Hajj.

 Due to population growth, economic growth and advancement in transport attendance between 2000 and 2010 increased by 46%.
 Global travel directly amplifies the risk of disease transmission.